 Overall, cresties are a very hardy animal and don’t regularly fall ill.
 Good husbandry will prevent most problems.
 Nutritional deficiencies, such as metabolic bone disease (see below), may be the most common ailment in crested geckos and can be avoided with a good diet.

 If you don’t provide adequate ventilation, cresties can become susceptible to respiratory infections.
 If kept too humid and they can get bacterial infections of the skin.
+Each are easily treated, but geckos can end up dying due to these easily preventable issues.

 Parasites are also a concern, the biggest worry is Entamoeba, which is an amoeba that causes dramatic weight loss, lethargy and death.
 Pinworm (nematodes) are usually more of a nuisance but a heavy load in an animal will cause problems.
 Cryptosporidium is rarely diagnosed in crested geckos but is still a possibility.